 What is it with these so-called “Moral Letters for Modern Times” you might have seen me publishing?
-Two a week, like clockwork, more than 80 so far.
+Two a week, like clockwork, for a year and a half.
 What are they, who are they for, and why am I writing them?

 The Moral Letters for Modern Times are inspired by Seneca’s Moral Letters to Lucilius.
 Written near the end of Seneca’s life, his letters survey and distill Stoic philosophy on what it means to live a good life.

 Seneca was a clear thinker and a brilliant writer, so why would I think to craft another version?
 Multiple reasons:

 - I wanted to deepen my own understanding of Stoic philosophy.
 Explaining the ideas in my own words meant going beyond simply reading passively.

 - I wanted to make Stoic concepts more accessible to modern readers, including people who are interested in the human condition but don’t necessarily want to devote hours a day to their studies.

 - I was following Seneca’s advice.
 He urges us to grapple with important ideas and to make personal our understanding of the truth.